Hanover Entry Requirements

 Prohibited Items

-- Meat and dairy products from non-EU countries - to prevent disease transmission (some exceptions for small quantities)
+- Meat and dairy products from non-EU countries - risk of animal disease

 Restricted Items